mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/grid_settings.rst

 Horizontal Spacing
     The number in Krita units, the grid will be spaced in the horizontal direction.
 Vertical Spacing
     The number in Krita units, the grid will be spaced in the vertical direction.
-The images below will show the usage of these settings
+The images below will show the usage of these settings.

 X Offset
     The number to offset the grid in the X direction.